dimab07/pizza-express-deployment/README.md

 # pizza-express-deployment
 ## Automatic deployment of Pizza-Express application

-### Description
+### Brief description:
-Automatic deployment of Pizza-Express application that is based on Node.js and Redis database.
+This project was created to deploy of Pizza-Express application automatically.
+Pizza-Express application is based on Node.js and Redis database.

 ### About the make-self-extract archive file
 The make-self-extract archive file `pizza_express_deployment.run` contains inside the `pizza_express_deployment.sh` script and the `docker-compose.yml`.